SAR/PSHR MESSAGE FORMAT FOR WESTERN NY

 D/24 T/1172 PSHR 1/40 2/40

-These reports are sent to Scott W2LC, WNY Section Traffic Manager.
-A copy of this message (make it a book of 2) can also be sent to Laura N2LJM, the WNY Section Manager.
+These reports are sent to Matt K2EAG, WNY Section Traffic Manager and/or Andy W2ZXN Assistant Section Traffic Manager.
+A copy of this message (make it a book of 3) can also be sent to Laura N2LJM, the WNY Section Manager.
 This report can be sent thru any of the WNY NET’s.
 Reports should be sent no later than the 7th of each month in order for all the data to be compiled and moved it along to ARRL.

 Read the SAR/PSHR requirements below to construct your tally.